genome/ptero-apis/workflow.md

 ## Critical User Facing API

 ### POST /v1/workflows or /v1/executions/(execution-id)/workflows
 Submits a new workflow.
-If posted to the operations URL, creates the workflow as a sub-workflow of the operation's workflow.
+If posted to the node URL, creates the workflow as a sub-workflow of that node's workflow.

 #### Request Body
 Sample body for an N-shaped workflow: